telerik/ajax-docs/controls/editor/functionality/toolbars/using-ribbonbar.md

 ## Changing Tools in RibbonBar

-You can use the same ways to change the tools as with [Default toolbar]({%slug editor/functionality/toolbars/buttons/add-standard-buttons%}).
+You can use the same ways to change the tools in the RibbonBar that you use in the [Default toolbar]({%slug editor/functionality/toolbars/buttons/add-standard-buttons%}).
 With **RibbonBar** it is essential to setup properly the `Tab` and `Tag` properties as these properties define the tabs and the sections to be rendered.

 >caption Example 2: Changing tools in RibbonBar in the markup